ux-mark/recipes/README-GitHub-Pages.md

    - Added comprehensive path fixing for HTML, JS, and CSS files
    - Implemented intelligent path detection to prevent path doubling issues
    - Processes all asset references in various formats (href, src, url(), JSON data, etc.)
+   - **New**: Added dual-mode support for both local development and GitHub Pages deployment

 2. **Environment-Aware Configuration**
    - Created centralized environment settings with base path handling
    - Made utilities to consistently apply base paths across the application
+   - **New**: Added command line flags to control path handling behavior

 3. **CSS and Styling Fixes**
    - Fixed doubled repository paths that were causing CSS to fail to load